isomerpages/govtech-stp/_rgl/00a-Requirements-and-process.md

 ### 1. Eligibility

 Either a Company or Government Agency in Singapore can sponsor/apply for a SafeTravel Pass under the Reciprocal Green Lane (i.e. SafeTravel Pass-RGL) on behalf of a prospective traveller, who:
-- Holds a valid passport of any nationality/citizenship;
+- A valid passport holder of any nationality/citizenship;
-- Is a resident of the RGL partner country/region;
+- A resident of either Singapore or the RGL partner country/region;
-- Is seeking to make a single-entry, short-term essential travel; and
+- Seeking to make a single-entry, short-term essential travel; and
-- Is travelling for business or official purposes to Singapore from the RGL partner country/region.
+- Travelling for business or official purposes between Singapore and country/region of departure.

 ### 2. Submit Approvals for Entry into Singapore